meltano/handbook/src/_data-team/index.md

 ## Code and Repository Ownership

 The data team is responsible for the following code bases:
-- [squared](https://gitlab.com/meltano/squared) - An internal Meltano project that is used for Dogfooding the product while also serving as the primary data platform for the team.
+- [squared](https://gitlab.com/meltano/squared) - An internal Meltano project that is used for dogfooding the product while also serving as the primary data platform for the team.
-- [snowplow-infra](https://gitlab.com/meltano/snowplow-infra) - The infrastructure-as-code for the data team's (Snowplow)[https://github.com/snowplow/snowplow] instance, used for collecting telemetry data.
+- [snowplow-infra](https://gitlab.com/meltano/snowplow-infra) - The infrastructure-as-code for the data team's [Snowplow](https://github.com/snowplow/snowplow) instance, used for collecting telemetry data.
+- [MeltanoLabs](https://github.com/MeltanoLabs) - The GitHub project that houses code under the [shared ownership model](https://meltano.com/blog/launching-meltanolabs-your-home-for-singer-connectors-dbt-packages-and-all-meltano-plugins/).
+Currently this includes Singer Connectors, dbt packages, and Meltano Plugins.
+Pat Nadolny is the point of contact for MeltanoLabs.